Heterogeneous Domain Adaptation with Positive and Unlabeled Data: Related Works

 \subsection{PU learning}

 PU learning trains a binary classification from positive and unlabeled examples without labeled negative examples \cite{pu}.
 Early PU learning methods adopt the two-step technique that first identifies reliable negative examples and then conducts supervised learning \cite{two-steps1,two-steps2}.
 Some studies propose PU learning methods by considering unlabeled data as negative data having label noise \cite{noise1,noise2}.
-Another promissing branch of PU learning employs the framework of cost-sensitive learning \cite{upu,nnpu}.
-Recently, Hu et al. \cite{pan} proposed the state-of-the-art PU learning method, Predictive Adversarial Networks (PAN) based on the revised architecture of GAN (Generative Adversarial Networks).
+Another promising branch of PU learning employs the framework of cost-sensitive learning, such as uPU \cite{upu} and nnPU \cite{nnpu}.
+Recently, Hu et al. \cite{pan} proposed the state-of-the-art PU learning method, Predictive Adversarial Networks (PAN) based on the revised architecture of GAN.
 Besides performance, PAN has the advantage of not requiring class prior probability.